semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

+This page describes the YAML syntax used to configure [deployment targets (environments)](../using-semaphore/promotions#deployment-targets).

+## Overview

-The Deployment Targets YAML reference explains the YAML grammar used for configuring deployment targets.
-These targets enable the enforcement of strict conditions for triggering pipeline promotions.
-Those conditions allow you to restrict **who** (person or a role) can trigger a promotion and on **which git reference** (branch, tag, and/or pull request).
+Deployment targets enable the enforcement of strict conditions for triggering pipeline promotions.

-By integrating promotions with Deployment Targets, you can establish secure Continuous Deployment pipelines that seamlessly align with your current setup.
+You can restrict who and on when a promotion can be triggered.
+By integrating promotions with Deployment Targets, you can establish secure
+Continuous Deployment pipelines that seamlessly align with your current setup.

 A deployment target is created within a project and exclusively employed within that project for multiple promotions.

-## Properties

-### apiVersion
+## apiVersion {#apiVersion}

 The `apiVersion` property indicates the version of the YAML grammar employed within the current YAML file.
 Different versions may introduce varying features.

 Here is a list of valid values for the `apiVersion` property: `v1alpha`.

-### kind
+## kind {#kind}

 The `kind` property specifies the purpose of a YAML file.
 For YAML files intended to define deployment targets, the value of the `kind` property should